 Outline

-The RISE UP study is a Phase 2 & Phase 3 double-blinded, randomised study which is to determining the effect of a new medication known as Mitapivat in participants with Sickle Cell Disease Vs Placebo.
+The RISE UP study is a Phase 2 & Phase 3 double-blinded, randomised study which is to determine the effect of a new medication known as Mitapivat in participants with Sickle Cell Vs. Placebo.

 The study is divided into 3 parts, Phase 2 (which is now completed), Phase 3 (now recruiting) and Open Label Extension.